y3owk1n/govim/README.md

 - Get rid of `PageHeight` in config and find a way to calculate available scroll for (c-d, c-u, gg, G) more reliably.
 - Homerow supports `continuous clicks`, is that something important?
 - Maybe forces to certain input source?
 I normally just use English, but maybe it's useful for others
-- Electron apps does not show hints on the first activation.
-Maybe there's some manual work need to be done after setting up electron support?
 - Cant actually make scroll works in Electron apps, what is the best approach?
 There are tons of random `AXGroup` where some is scrollable and some is not...
 - Sort of working in Mision Control, but it still shows hints from the frontmost app.
 How can we know that we are in mission control and ignore the frontmost app?
-- Firefox seems fine but still the first activation shows very minimal hint after setting it up, same as electron apps
 - Research if there's a good way to implemet visual hint mode where we can select text?
 Doing this with accessibility seems a little hard and vague
 - Add more actions to the menubar like `status`, `stop`, `start`, `current version`
 - Test suites, but am lazy for it